 How does Gay Affirmative Therapy tackle this problem?

-GAT proclaims that some men, for no substantiatable reason at all, all of a sudden just appear to have a sexual urge to love the same sex.
-No reason why.
-It just happens.
+GAT proclaims that some men, for no substantiatable reason suddenly appear to have a sexual urge to love the same sex.
+No reason why, it just happens.
 Bang!
 Just like that!
-Just like lightning in broad daylight.
+Like lightning in broad daylight.
 Yep.
 We have seen thunder flashes all day.
 Everyone does!
 Especially on a bright sunny day at the beach.
 Yep.
 Wearing sexy Speedos, and then: Bang!
 Not even caused by sunstroke!
 Would you believe it!
 Just like that!
 When you least expect it!

 5. Coming out ‘gay’